Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 - Add Audio to (Reverso class and) Anki Cards
 - Add the Implements
 - add monolingual mode (with dictionaries) for advanced vocabulary
-- (Check if input is an actually existing text file)

 # How to use
 All of the words you want to translate have to be in a text file with one word per line!